-Strategic Plan: Our strategic plan charts NASAA’s long-term course, asserting the value of state arts agencies as well as the goals and principles that guide our work.
-The latest version was ratified by the membership in October 2017.
+- Strategic Plan: Our strategic plan charts NASAA’s long-term course, asserting the value of state arts agencies as well as the goals and principles that guide our work.
+The latest version was ratified by the membership in September 2022.

-Action Plan: Annual action plans complement the strategic plan, itemizing near-term steps needed to achieve our long-term goals.
+- Action Plan: Annual action plans complement the strategic plan, itemizing near-term steps needed to achieve our long-term goals.
 This ensures that NASAA’s day-to-day work aligns with our strategic vision and provides the agility to adjust to emerging needs and opportunities.

 - Performance Measurement: We’re a data-driven team!
 Our performance metrics dashboard keeps us operationally sharp.
 Biannual Action Plan Highlights reports keep members and the public apprised of our programmatic accomplishments.
 We also do detailed reporting on our Diversity, Equity and Inclusion activities.

 All three strands of NASAA planning are informed and inspired by ongoing input from state arts agencies, collaborations with policy partners and rigorous data review.
 Our planning methods, designed to engage a diversity of perspectives, include:

 - in-depth interviews with leaders from every state and jurisdiction

 - analysis of information requests, performance measurement data and indicators of state arts agency strength

 - focus groups with people from allied sectors (such as economic development, rural development, education, health, natural resources, and others)